Great River Health Systems

 To people involved in your care or payment for your care.
-We may release medical and mental-health information about you to a family member involved in your medical care if this person’s involvement is related to such information.
+We may release medical and mental PHI to a family member involved in your medical care if such information concerns this person’s involvement.
 We will only provide this information if you agree, are given the opportunity to object and do not or if, in our professional judgment, it would be in your best interest to allow the person to receive the information or act on your behalf.

-Example: We may give medical information, including prescription information or information about your appointments, to a friend or family member involved in your care.
-We also may give such information to someone who helps pay for your care.
-In addition, we may disclose medical information about you to an entity helping in a disaster relief effort so your family can be told about your condition, status and location.
+Example: We may give PHI, including prescription and appointment information, to a friend or family member involved in your care.
+We also may give such information to someone who pays for your care.
+In addition, we may disclose PHI to a disaster-relief entity so they can tell your family about your condition, status and location.

 As required by law.
-We will disclose medical information about you when required by federal, state or local law without your consent or approval, such as information to report child or dependent-adult abuse.
+We will disclose PHI when required by law without your consent or approval, such as information to report child or dependent-adult abuse.

 To avert a serious threat to health or safety.
-We may disclose medical information about you to prevent a serious threat to your health and safety or the health and safety of the public or someone else.
+We may disclose PHI to prevent a serious threat to your health and safety or the health and safety of the public or someone else.
 But any disclosure would be only to someone who can help prevent the threat.

 To business associates.
-Great River Health Systems identifies and enters into an agreement with business associates who provide services to Great River Health Systems that may use minimally necessary PHI.
-We may disclose your medical information to such business associates without your consent.
-Business associates must maintain and comply with the privacy requirements of state and federal law and keep your medical information confidential.
-Examples of business associates are accounting firms hired to audit billing and payment information, and software vendors who help Great River Health Systems maintain and process medical information.
+We identify and enter into agreements with business associates who provide services to us that may use minimally necessary PHI.
+We may disclose your PHI to such business associates without your consent.
+Business associates must maintain and comply with privacy laws and keep your PHI confidential.
+Examples of business associates are accounting firms hired to audit billing and payment information, and software vendors who help us maintain and process PHI.

 For research.
-Great River Health Systems sometimes participates in research studies with entities such as drug companies.
-We will disclose your PHI as permitted by federal law.
+We sometimes participate in research studies with entities such as drug companies.
+We will disclose your PHI as permitted by law.
 In appropriate cases, we will seek your approval to use and disclose such information.
-We may disclose your information to researchers when their research has been approved by a special committee that has reviewed the research proposal and established protocols to ensure the privacy of your health information.
+We may disclose your information to researchers when a special committee has approved their research and established protocols to ensure the privacy of your PHI.

 Military and veterans.
-If you are a member of the armed forces, we may release medical information about you as required by military command authorities.
-We also may release medical information about foreign military employees to the appropriate foreign military authority.
+If you are a member of the armed forces, we may release PHI as required by military command authorities.
+We also may release PHI about foreign military employees to the appropriate foreign military authority.

 Workers’ compensation.
-We may release medical information about you for workers’ compensation or similar programs without consent.
+We may release PHI for workers’ compensation or similar programs without consent.
 These programs provide benefits for work-related injuries or illnesses.
-For example, if you are injured on the job, we may release applicable information about that injury to your employer or its workers’ compensation insurer.
+For example, if you are injured on the job, we may release applicable information to your employer or its workers’ compensation insurer.

 Public-health activities.
-We may disclose medical information about you for public-health activities without your consent.
-These activities generally include:
+We may disclose PHI for public-health activities without your consent.
+These activities include:

-- Notifying someone who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition
+- Notifying someone who may have been exposed to a disease or may be at risk of contracting or spreading a disease or condition

 - Notifying the appropriate government authority if we believe a patient has been the victim of abuse, neglect or domestic violence